 If you engage us to assist the process is then as follows:

-- We will approach the petitioning creditor to request an adjournment of the hearing of the winding up petition for a period of eight weeks while a CVA offer is prepared which will deal with all of the company’s debts.
-If the petitioning creditor is HM Revenue & Customs and this is the first hearing then they will almost always agree to an adjournment as long as the company is represented in Court at the hearing.
+- We will approach the petitioning creditor to request an adjournment of the hearing of the petition for a period of eight weeks while a CVA Proposal is prepared to deal with the company’s debts.
+HM Revenue & Customs, the petitioning creditor in the majority of cases, will generally not object to an adjournment as long as the company is represented at the petition hearing.

-- In essence, although there are no guarantees, we would usually expect to obtain an adjournment of the hearing of a petition, whether or not the petitioning creditor is in agreement, for a period of time of up to eight weeks while a CVA is being prepared and considered;
+- We would usually expect to obtain an adjournment of the hearing of a petition, whether or not the petitioning creditor is in agreement, for a period of time sufficient to prepare a CVA Proposal and submit it to the creditors;

-- Once the hearing is adjourned a meeting of creditors will be convened in order for the creditors to consider and vote on the acceptance or rejection of the CVA offer and, if three quarters or more of the unrelated creditors who vote accept, the CVA will be passed and the winding up petition will be dismissed;
+- Once the hearing is adjourned the creditors will be invited to consider and vote on the acceptance or rejection of the CVA Proposal and, if 75% by value of the unrelated creditors who vote agree, the CVA will commence and the petition will be dismissed;

-- You are then back in control of your company and able to make decisions again without the constraints of the winding up petition.
+- You are then back in control of your company and able to make decisions again without the constraints of the petition.